AEADataEditor/aeadataeditor.github.io/_guidance/preparing-replication-package.md

 Much more extensive guidance on the issues addressed here is available at <https://larsvilhuber.github.io/self-checking-reproducibility/>.
 We reference specific chapters there at each of the steps.

+> ⚠️❗ **IMPORTANT:** All but the last steps can be done by anybody, no special system requirements required.
+However, if you are in an institution that does not allow you to install container software (Docker, OrbStack, etc.), and does not have such technology installed on a Linux cluster you have access to, then please do all the other steps, and the AEA Data Editor team will take care of the last step.

 <div style="page-break-after: always;"></div>

 ## Checklist